HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

   })
 ```

-SMART Messaging is designed to be compatible with CDS Hooks, and to implement the CDS Hooks decisions flow.
+SMART Web Messaging is designed to be compatible with CDS Hooks, and to implement the CDS Hooks decisions flow.
 For any CDS Hooks Actions array, you can create a list of SMART.messaging API calls:

 * CDS Hooks suggestion type is used to populate the payload's `.messageType`
   * `create` → `scratchpad.create`